of the Layout of the Great Giza Pyramids

 distance between the centers of G1, and G3, closely approximates the Golden Cut in the given line (the green line marked Phi).

 Alison's circle actually misses the ideal cut by about ten inches.

 center of the #2 interim version

-Next, divide this segment by Phi.
-The longer section of the segment is the radius of the correct Alison-circle.
+Next, use a circle to divide this segment by Phi.
+The longer section of

 The point "I" simulates a point ion G2's diagonal.
 This relationship is an order of magnitude more accurate than the one Alison noted.
 The simulation falls 0.66 (0.6592..) inches northeast